awsdocs/iam-user-guide/doc_source/access_policies_policy-summary-examples.md

 ## Policy 5: Unrecognized\_Service\_Action<a name="example5"></a>

 The following policy was intended to provide full access to DynamoDB, but that access fails because `dynamodb` is misspelled as `dynamobd`\.
 This policy was intended to allow access to some Amazon EC2 actions in the `us-east-2` Region, but deny that access to the `ap-northeast-2` Region\.
 However, access to reboot instances in the `ap-northeast-2` Region is not explicitly denied because of the unrecognized `o` in the middle of the `RebootInstances` action\.
 This example shows how you can use policy summaries to locate errors in your policies\.
-To learn how to edit policies based on information in a policy summary, see [Editing Policies to Fix Warnings](access_policies_understand-policy-summary.md#edit-policy-summary)\.
+To learn how to edit policies based on information in a policy summary, see [Editing policies to fix warnings](access_policies_understand-policy-summary.md#edit-policy-summary)\.

 ```
 {